Lazy88/hello-world/README.md

 Hello everybody!

 Lazy here.
-Totaly new in this coding thing.
-Just starter learnig in FreeCodeCamp.
+Totally new in this coding thing.
+Just started learning in FreeCodeCamp.
 Wish me luck:)